 roof-mounted lighting conduit post-May 1974 when its identity was swapped with unit 1108.

-Mixing historical proposals with imagination it is conceivable such a railway line could have left the Dorking to Horsham Railway at Holmwood passing through stations at Forest Green, Ewhurst Green, and South Cranleigh (as the line passed about a mile from the town centre).
+Mixing historical proposals with imagination it is conceivable such a railway line could have left the Dorking to Horsham Railway at Holmwood passing through a station at Forest Green to reach Ewhurst Green.
 There would have been a junction at the Country end of Ewhurst Green taking a branch-connection across to the Horsham to Guildford railway and into Cranleigh.

-From South Cranleigh (halt) the main line may have passed through Alfold & Loxwood thence Gennets Viaduct across the valley (both Wey & Arun Navigation and the River Arun) to Plaistow & Ifold station.
+From Ewhurst Green the main line may have passed through Alfold & Loxwood thence Gennets Viaduct across the valley (both Wey & Arun Navigation and the River Arun) to Plaistow & Ifold station.
 In order to avoid tunnelling immediately north of Midhurst the line had to approach from the north-east so served Balls Cross for Kirdford and Lodsworth & Lickford.

 Midhurst to Chichester could have been under construction at this time but with this new line now as double track through Cocking tunnel and Cocking station to a junction just west of Singleton (with its four platforms and nearby Goodwwod racecourse).
 However, Singleton to Chichester was probably still built as a single track.

-West from Singleton the line may have entered two further tunnels (Heathbarn & Stoughton) necessary to provide a fast alignment into Havant.
-This could have given two stations (at Stoughton & Walderton thence Westbourne).
+West from Singleton the line may have entered two further tunnels (under Heathbarn Down thence Stoughton Down) necessary to provide a fast alignment into Havant.
+This could have given rise two stations (Stoughton & Walderton thence on a falling grade to Westbourne).
 The Brighton to Portsmouth Railway was joined just east of Warblington.

-Imagination could reasonably assume this route was well-engineered being intended to provide a faster alternative (to the Mid-Sussex line) between London and Portsmouth as well as competing with the LSWR’s Pompey Direct (in reality a privately constructed line south from Farncombe that was offered for sale to both the LSWR & LBSCR).
+Imagination could reasonably assume this route was reasonably well-engineered being intended to provide a faster alternative (to the Mid-Sussex line) between London and Portsmouth as well as competing with the LSWR’s Pompey Direct (a privately constructed line south from Farncombe that was offered for sale to both the LSWR & LBSCR).

 In Southern days this imaginary line could have also provided a potentially viable route to Fareham with trains terminating at Southampton (calling at Woolston and Bitterne) along with a portion to Gosport.
 This also opened up limited services into Waterloo via Raynes Park (including as a useful diversionary route).
 Although eventually DC electrified, like many places in Sussex the branches were not.